-“Write about Asia” is offered by the East Asia Resource Center in conjunction with the Seattle Asian Art Museum’s Gardner Center for Asian Art and Ideas Saturday University Lecture Series.
-Each Saturday (with the exception on February 23), there will be a lecture followed by a writing workshop which will be facilitated by Mary Barber Roberts.
+“Write about Asia” was offered by the East Asia Resource Center in conjunction with the Seattle Asian Art Museum’s Gardner Center for Asian Art and Ideas Saturday University Lecture Series.
+Each Saturday (with the exception on February 23), there was a lecture followed by a writing workshop facilitated by Mary Barber Roberts.

-Each Saturday, educators will attend the public lecture from 10:00 – 11:30 a.m. and then meet for a writing workshop from 11:30 a.m – 2:00 p.m.
-During the workshop, time is given to solitary writing in response to the morning lecture.
-The workshop will nurture educators as writers through self-reflection and group discussion.
-Priority will be given to full-time K12 teachers.
-Teachers must sign up for and attend two or more lectures in the application below.
-Spaces are limited.
+Each Saturday, educators attended the public lecture from 10:00 to 11:30 a.m. and then met for a writing workshop from 11:30 a.m to 2:00 p.m.
+During the workshop, time was given to solitary writing in response to the morning lecture.
+The workshop nurtured educators as writers through self-reflection and group discussion.
+Priority was given to full-time K12 teachers.

-This upcoming series is titled, “Roots of Culture: Essential Plants of Asia”.
-This seven-part series will begin with “an arts approach to plants through a comparison of musical structures and trees.
+This University Lecture Series was titled “Roots of Culture: Essential Plants of Asia”.
+This seven-part series began with “an arts approach to plants through a comparison of musical structures and trees.
 Then six talks each focus on cultures and histories of one type of plant.
 Their uses vary from garden ornamentals to craft, agriculture, fiber, and fruit.” (excerpt from the Gardner Center website)

 The Harmonic Forest: Musical Structures Heard as Trees

 The First Satyagraha: Gandhi’s Campaign Against Indigo Plantations in Early Twentieth Century India